Thank you for subscribing

 • Unit cost: Evaporative coolers cost around $2,500 to $6,000.

-• Installation cost: Installation can cost anywhere between $2,300 up to $5,000 plus for a ducted evaporative cooling system.
+• Installation cost: Installation can cost between $2,300 up to $5,000 plus for a ducted evaporative cooling system.

-• Best suited for: Dry climates, and people who find that the dry heat of refrigerative air-conditioning irritates their eyes or skin.
+• Best suited for: Dry climates, and people who find that the dry heat of refrigerative air conditioning irritates their eyes or skin.

 white ceiling fan